Doktor Jons Guide to the "Use and Application of CCTV"

 The development of a TRUSTED© Standard, is specifically about providing a relative measurement of the suitability of individual images, and also the quality and admissibility of their recordings.

 In practice, customised "check sheets" using a simple 'tick box' approach, will be produced by Doktor Jon to allow a system operator to assess whether their equipment is performing to the required standard.
-These will provide a measurable assessment of each individual component, and then the overall scores can be used to provide a global rating for the entire system.
+These will provide a measurable assessment of each individual component, and then the scores achieved can be used towards providing an overall global rating for the entire system.

 Configuration - camera type, lens type, specific set up,